 · Payment details: We ask you to provide us with your shipping address and billing address if you purchase any products on our website.
 We also ask you to provide your payment card details – this information is processed by our third party payments service provider and not retained by us;

 · Purchase details: We keep a record of your purchase history, including the date, time and value of each purchase;

 · Account login details: If you decide to create an account on our website, we keep a record of your account login details (such as your username) in case you need reminding of these in the future;

 · Information you provide through correspondence and feedback: We collect any additional personal data that you may provide to us from time to time if you contact us by email, letter or telephone, through our website or by any other means.
 In addition, we collect any additional personal data that you may provide to us if you send us feedback.
 If you contact us by telephone, we may also record the call for training and service improvement purposes, and make notes in relation to your call;

 · Information provided by our third party analytics providers: We may combine information you have provided to us with additional information shared with us by our third party analytics providers, where we both have a lawful basis to do so.

 We use your personal data for the following purposes:

 To process your orders and returns

-To manage your account
+To manage and administer your account